Record-Setting Results

 The penalties increase exponentially if you are facing a second or subsequent DUI offense.
 Even if you were stopped for suspicion of driving under the influence of a controlled substance rather than alcohol, you would still be treated as a DUI offender.

-A skilled attorney can work by your side to determine the best course of action to fight the charges.
+A skilled Franklin multiple DUI attorney can work by your side to determine the best course of action to fight the charges.
 DUI tests aren't error-proof, and neither are law enforcement officers.
 I work with experts and skilled professionals who can assist our investigation and help strengthen our case.

-Contact Larsen Law PLLC today to schedule a FREE consultation with our repeat DUI Defense lawyer in Franklin!
+Contact Larsen Law PLLC or give us a call at (615) 933-2454 today to schedule a FREE consultation with our repeat DUI Defense lawyer in Franklin!